LowYanDi/loadless/README.md

 ![Easey Recovery and Follow-up](docs/report-images/12-recovery-follow-up.png)

-The Decision Receipt records the 113% to 84% outcome, selected actions, ownership, moved work, boundary, and protected recovery.
-The student can then report whether more recovery is needed.
+The Decision Receipt summarises the selected proposal and its projected workload impact, illustrated by a change from 113% to 84% in the demo scenario.
+It brings together proposed adjustments, communication and recovery next steps.
+This local demonstration does not verify recipient agreement or complete a real transfer of responsibility.

 #### 9. Capacity Circle